HOW MUCH DOES A TV COMMERCIAL COST?

 - Filming Permits – A city street.
 A public beach.
 A national park.
 A marina.
 Councils charge production companies to film on their turf.
 Some charge thousands.

-- Insurance – Councils and shopping centres insist production companies carry $20 million of public liability insurance in case, say, a member of the public trips over a light cable, breaking their leg and tipping over the light which kills the star and sets fire to an awning, which sets a display window alight, which burns down the shopping centre, killing a few hundred shoppers, etc.
+- Insurance – Councils and shopping centres insist production companies carry at least $20 million of public liability insurance, in case a member of the public trips over a light cable, breaks their leg and tips over the light which kills the star of the ad and sets fire to an awning, which sets coffee shop alight, which burns down the shopping centre, killing a few hundred shoppers, etc.

 - Travel & Accommodation – Multiple locations or remote locations can extend a day’s shoot into multiple days, adding travel and accommodation costs

 - Personalities and Celebrities – You pay for their fame as well as their time.
-We shot a $24,000 commercial starring a test cricketer who was paid $70,000 for appearing in the ad and doing two live appearances for the client.
+We shot a $24,000 series of ads starring a test cricketer who was paid $70,000 for appearing in the TV ads and doing five live appearances for the client.

 - Professional Actors – Does the script require experienced actors?
 Or will members of a local drama group be able to handle the acting?
 Or do you want to take a chance on amateur or first-time talent?
 Professionals will nail the lines, the moves, the look, every time.
 Amateurs don’t know what they’re doing.
 And can double the length of a shoot, doubling it’s cost.
 Which leads us to …